khiav223577/active_model_cachers/README.md

 ## Examples

 ### Example 1: Cache the number of active users
-Specify the variable name as `active_count`.
+Specify the method name as `active_count`.
 After using lambda `User.active.count` to define how the data can be accessed when there is a cache miss, you can get the cached data by calling `active_count` method on the cacher `User.cacher`.

 ```rb
 class User < ActiveRecord::Base